Akshata-Chavan/Codsoft/README.md

 This program showcases the use of OOP principles to model an ATM system, making the code modular, maintainable, and extensible.

-Use this program to understand the basic functionalities of an ATM system and how user authentication, balance management, and transaction tracking are handled.
+Use this program to understand the basic functionalities of an ATM system and how user authentication, balance management, and transaction tracking are handled.🌐💰💻

 # Project Description: Quiz Application in Java